denniskontoulis123/D-Kontoulis-WEB601Assignments-FavGames/README.md

 everythign is showing up now but it isn't splitting the lists nor are the borders being correctly generated. attempting a fix now.
 2024-02-09
 13:13EST

+ok i managed to get all my colours to show, but i'm realizing the list iterated one too many times. going to adjust my ngFor logic so that this doesnt happen
+2024-02-09
+13:37 EST

+played with the content-list.component.html for a bit and turns out that it was literally one line in <h2>{{ type }}</h2> creating issues. i got rid of it and everything is displaying correctly now. items without a type don't get a special background; they're separated and those that do have a type get a diff colour based on that type.
+2024-02-09
+13:42 EST